Great Teacher Onizuka: Production

-When writing GTO, Fujisawa was influenced by the writing style of Kōhei Tsuka.
-The series was originally intended to run for 10 volumes; however, it was extended at the request of the publisher.
-Fujisawa began to run out of characters as a result.
-When faced with writing block he would write stories without Onizuka.
+While writing GTO, manga author Tōru Fujisawa said that he focused on the writing style Japanese people enjoy most.
+He added that he was influenced by playwright Kōhei Tsuka's ability to blend touching and funny moments.
+The series was originally intended to run for ten volumes; however, it was extended at the request of Kodansha, the manga's publisher.
 Onizuka's first name, Eikichi, was taken from musician Eikichi Yazawa.
-When developing Onizuka's character for the series, Fujisawa sought to incorporate real character traits from Japanese gangs often referred to as "Yankees".
-Onizuka's look is modelled on such gang members and was not intended to convey an "American look".
-Onizuka acts tough and confident but is actually shy and lacking in confidence to follow through on some of his desires.
-He is a simple character that stands by his own reasoning and principles and has his own conscience.
-Fujisawa gave him the viewpoint that you should take responsibility for your actions, something he sees as important.
+When developing the character, Fujisawa sought to incorporate real traits of Japanese gang members, often referred to as yankī.
+Onizuka's appearance and bleached hair were modeled after these gang members, and despite some assumptions from non-Japanese readers, his intention was not to make Onizuka look foreign or American.
+Onizuka acts tough and confident, but he is actually shy and lacks the confidence to act on his desires.
+He is straightforward and stands by his reasoning and principles, and he has a strong conscience.
+Through the character, Fujisawa sought to convey the importance of taking responsibility for one's own actions.
+When facing writing block, Fujisawa would write stories without Onizuka.

 Onizuka's role in the school is to provide a bridge between the students and teachers.
-The character of Fuyutsuki reflects the point of view of the average teacher.
+The character of Azusa Fuyutsuki reflects the point of view of the average teacher.
 Fujisawa built the series on his own school experience where teachers were mostly focused only on a good performance record rather than the teaching itself.
 However, he was able to take an interest in mathematics because of the approach of his teacher.
-Tatsuya Egawa has claimed that GTO plagiarized his debut manga, Be Free!.
+Manga artist Tatsuya Egawa, whom Fujisawa once served as a disciple, claimed that GTO plagiarized his debut manga, Be Free!, and mentioned that, when he met Fujisawa again, Fujisawa admitted to the plagiarism.
+However, Egawa said he understood because Fujisawa was his disciple.

 Media

 Manga

-Written and illustrated by Tooru Fujisawa, Great Teacher Onizuka was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from January 8, 1997, to February 13, 2002.
+Written and illustrated by Tōru Fujisawa, Great Teacher Onizuka was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from January 8, 1997, to February 13, 2002.
 Kodansha collected its 200 individual chapters in 25 tankōbon volumes, released from May 16, 1997, to April 17, 2002.

 The series was licensed in English by Tokyopop and was one of Tokyopop's first releases in the "Authentic Manga" lineup of titles using the Japanese right-to-left reading style.
 In doing so the artwork remained unchanged from the original compared to previous publishing methods.
 The 25 volumes were published between April 23, 2002, and August 9, 2005.
 Kodansha USA republished the series digitally on February 2, 2022.